Societal racism: Health inequities

 In addition, there is data that supports the fact that as health care has advanced worldwide overall there are more increases in health inequalities between races.
 One such study that supports this is "The Progress Toward the Healthy People 2010 Goals and Objectives" which is a review, done by members of the National Center for Health Statistics of the Centers for Disease Control and Prevention and the Center of Excellence on Health Disparities, Morehouse School of Medicine, that explores progress towards improving the overall health quality and longevity of Americans and the health disparities between ethnic groups.
 To accomplish this they used a system of 31 measures to analyze the progress and disparities; which consisted of 10 leading health indicators (LHI), created by the Department of Health and Human Services, with a few objectives each for twenty two total and the remaining measures were formulated by the group who did the review.
 The ten leading health indicators are: Physical activity, overweight and obesity, tobacco use, substance abuse, responsible sexual behavior, mental health, injury and violence, environmental quality, immunization, and access to healthcare; the group who did the review supplemented the leading health indicators with 7 more objectives and 2 more measures, infant mortality and life expectancy to give 31 in total.
-They used these measures to track the disparities between Asians, Hispanic or Latino, Black Non-Hispanics, white non-Hispanic, American Indian or Alaskan Natives, and Native Hawaiians or Pacific Islanders; However it is important to note that data is not available for every ethnic group for all 31 measures.
-However using the available data for the objectives they have more than one time period on they found 6 objectives showed a decrease in disparity between ethnic groups and the national average while they found 18 disparity increases across 11 objectives.
+They used these measures to track the disparities between Asians, Hispanic or Latino, Black Non-Hispanics, white non-Hispanic, American Indian or Alaskan Natives, and Native Hawaiians or Pacific Islanders; Data is not available for every ethnic group for all 31 measures.
+Using the available data for the objectives they have more than one time period on they found 6 objectives showed a decrease in disparity between ethnic groups and the national average while they found 18 disparity increases across 11 objectives.

 This confirms that even as healthcare is advancing and new scientific discoveries are being made overall the disparities between ethnic groups are increasing.
 This is a trend that was noticed in the 1985 report and has continued through the time worsening its effects and contributing to greater health inequalities.
 It is possible for structural racism to hinder the health and longevity of minorities.

+In 2011, Gee and Ford reviewed ways of conceptualizing structural racism in research.
+Health researchers use a variety of approaches to measure the impact of structural racism.
+Adkins-Jackson and colleagues published a guide for measuring structural racism for health researchers, one of several approaches to measurement.